asmagill/hammerspoon_asm/canvas/README.md

 Documentation for a wrapper to replace the built-in `hs.drawing` with this module can be found in the [DRAWING.md](DRAWING.md) file, and the wrapper itself, if you wish to use it, can be found at [hs._asm.canvas.drawing](drawing.lua).
 It is also included in the precompiled binary for this module.

-An example of a module which provides a view compatibile with the [views](#views) element type can be found in the [avplayer](avplayer) directory of this module.
-This example submodule adds support for playing audiovisual media within a canvas.

 ### Installation

 A precompiled version of this module may be found in this directory with the name `canvas-v0.x.tar.gz`.
 This can be installed by downloading the file and then expanding it as follows: